NREL/gradeit/README.md

 <img src="docs/imgs/grade_filters.png">

-Wood, Eric, E. Burton, A. Duran, and J. Gonder.
-Appending High-Resolution Elevation Data to GPS Speed Traces for Vehicle Energy Modeling and Simulation.
+<sub>Wood, Eric, E. Burton, A. Duran, and J. Gonder.
+Appending High-Resolution Elevation Data to GPS Speed Traces for
+Vehicle Energy Modeling and Simulation.
 No. NREL/TP-5400-61109.
-National Renewable Energy Lab.(NREL), Golden, CO (United States), 2014.
+National Renewable Energy Lab.(NREL), Golden, CO (United States), 2014.<sub>

 Additionally, since the USGS Digital Elevation Model is a "bare earth" model, road infrastructure features (i.e. bridges and overpasses) are often not represented in the data.
 Rather, the "bare earth" model represents the valley or